Loki-Astari/loki-astari.github.io/source/_posts/2016-02-29-vector-resource-management-ii-copy-assignment.markdown

 };
 ```

-# XXX
+##Copy and Swap
-This is a better attempt.
+This second attempt is a better attempt.
 But it still leaks if an exception is throw.
 But before we add exception handling, let us take a closer look at the three sections of the assignment operator.

 Part-1 looks exactly like the copy constructor of Vector.